Skip to main content

 2. Lyquor encodes the parameters using its ABI efficiently and form a binary message.

-3. If the caller doesn't manually specify the nodes that handle the call, the VM then automatically invokes the method in callee group whose result is used as the set of nodes as recipients.
+3. If the caller doesn't manually specify the nodes that handle the call, the VM then automatically invokes the prepare function whose result is used as the set of nodes as recipients.

 4. When a node receives the message, it will route the UPC request to the corresponding request function for the Lyquid, when the function returns, the response will be messaged back to the caller.